finbourne/lusid-sdk-csharp/sdk/docs/CustomEntityDefinitionsApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<CustomEntityDefinitionsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<CustomEntityDefinitionsApi>();
             var entityType = "entityType_example";  // string | The identifier for the Custom Entity type, derived from the \"entityTypeName\" provided on creation. var updateCustomEntityDefinitionRequest = new UpdateCustomEntityDefinitionRequest(); // UpdateCustomEntityDefinitionRequest | The payload containing the description of the Custom Entity type.

             try
             {
+                // uncomment the below to set overrides at the request level
+                // CustomEntityDefinition result = apiInstance.UpdateCustomEntityDefinition(entityType, updateCustomEntityDefinitionRequest, opts: opts);

                 // [EARLY ACCESS] UpdateCustomEntityDefinition: Modify an existing Custom Entity type.
                 CustomEntityDefinition result = apiInstance.UpdateCustomEntityDefinition(entityType, updateCustomEntityDefinitionRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));